hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 Even if he was absolutely blazed out of his skull, this was so bizarrely backwards that my jaw hit the floor.
 I had to listen back to the clip several times to be sure I heard it correctly, then found the original conversation and listened to that to make sure it was not cut oddly for the short.
 When you study an observable phenomenon, the statistics cannot tell you if the thing exists or not.
 It can only tell you if its existence is anomalous at a specific resolution.
-The fact that there's no statistically significant correlation between percentage of three-point shots made and the number of consecutive shots made cannot be used to conclude that the Hot Hand phenomenon isn't real; it just means that it can't be explained by that specific statistic.
+Finding that there's no statistically significant correlation between percentage of three-point shots made and the number of consecutive shots made cannot be used to conclude that the Hot Hand phenomenon isn't real; it just means that it can't be explained by that specific statistic.